-Descriptions of how each of the above scope elements applies to Entergy's GHG Assertion are presented below.
+Descriptions of each of the scope elements application to Entergy's GHG Assertion are presented below.

 Boundaries

 During the initial verification planning, the organizational boundaries and the sources which would be required to be included in the emissions inventory quantification are reviewed.
 The procedures to review the GHG Assertion will be designed to support a limited level of assurance.
 These procedures systematically review: